Skip to content

 • A manifest (plugin.yaml) that declares optional capabilities, optional config keys, and optional credential behavior.

-• Skills (SKILL.md) that consume those capabilities at runtime.
+• Optional skills (SKILL.md) that consume those capabilities at runtime.

 For app-specific workflows, define plugins directly in your app: